 Sunday morning is dedicated to the young audience: in the morning, Rolf-Rüdiger, ORF Wien TV’s riddling rat, broadcasts live from Maria-Theresien-Platz, followed by environmental historian Verena Winiwarter’s children’s lecture “Taming Rivers and Building Castles”.

 In the afternoon, the systems scientist Keywan Riahi and environmental economist Sigrid Stagl will discuss ways of coping with the climate crisis.
-Under the title “50 Years of Top Research in Austria”, hosted by journalist Eva Stanzl, former Federal President Heinz Fischer, computer scientist Monika Henzinger, former President of the European Science Council Helga Nowotny and long-serving science minister and former FWF President Hans Tuppy will take an anecdotal retrospective look at the development of basic research in Austria.
+Under the title “50 Years of Top Research in Austria”, hosted by journalist Eva Stanzl, Chair of the Austrian Club of Education and Science Journalists, Wiener Zeitung, former Federal President Heinz Fischer, computer scientist Monika Henzinger, former President of the European Science Council Helga Nowotny and former FWF President Christoph Kratky will take an anecdotal retrospective look at the development of basic research in Austria.
 Chaired by career director of Die Presse Michael Köttritsch, the gender-equality officer Sylwia Bukowska, literary scholar Julia Grillmayr, Die Zeit journalist Anna-Lena Scholz, Wittgenstein Prize winner Renée Schroeder and HR expert Gundi Wentner ask why there are still too few women in senior positions in science.
 Immediately afterwards, the FWF will award prizes to successful women employees in its programmes to promote women in basic research.